lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## August 6 2017

+How can I get good information on size of print runs?
+I want to allow reprints etc to shape my sense of the "normal" mass -- make a pool of titles based on print run sizes and randomly sample from it to see what is likely to repeat.

 ## August 4, 2017

 Had a good chat with Alyssa about what I'm learning about the French revolution...
 Some thoughts: